cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Secured Endpoint: GET /apps/ids

 Delegates to metadactyl: GET /apps/ids

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Adding Categories

+Secured Endpoint: POST /admin/apps/categories

+Delegates to metadactyl: POST /admin/apps/categories

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.